Travelers Insurance Review for 2020

 New car replacement

 This coverage will replace your new car with the same make and model if it's totaled within the first five years of ownership.
-Most insurers offer this coverage but it usually only applies for one to three years of ownership.
+Many insurers offer this coverage but it usually only applies for one to three years of ownership.
 Travelers bundles this option with the lease/loan gap insurance mentioned above, along with a lower auto glass deductible.

 Rental car coverage